Search Bots & Technical SEO in 2018

 Based on these factors, you can probably already gather that considerations such as a website’s traffic volume, web page loading speed, and how often you’re updating your website influence crawl budget.

 It would be difficult to know exactly which factors are influencing your crawl budget (and measuring these factors would prove to be difficult as well because crawl budgets do not necessarily have a quantifiable value.)

 Thankfully, Google Search Console enables you to get a general sense of bot activity on your website when you look at the Crawl Stats section.
 However, you definitely cannot rely solely on this for analysis.

-4 Key Considerations for Technical SEO Health
+4 Key Considerations for

 Too often, marketers think that Google Search Console is all they need for technical SEO analysis.
 However, relying on a free tool like this will not give you an accurate picture of the state of your website’s SEO health.

 We started to touch upon all of this earlier, but now let’s delve into 4 considerations that are of special priority: